iviviano/Algorithms/Grading/HW0.md

 TOTAL: /100
 ```

 Great job overall and good comments on `arith`.
 One style note: closing parentheses should all be on the same line.
-Check out the racket style guide if you are confused
+Check out the racket fundamentals if you are confused https://campuswire.com/c/GD97EB223/feed/11.

 Alec https://github.com/orgs/24sp-oberlin-csci275/teams/alec0